 In brief the AoG say that Ephesians 4:12 is more a manifold ministry than a fivefold one.
 That is to say Ephesians 4:12 give to all saints the work of ministry, while 1 Corinthian 12:28-30 and Romans 12:6-8 provide aspects of ministry beyond the designations in Ephesians 4:11-12.

-For instance, Joel 2:28 forth- told of an even that would happen at Pentecost 33CE ; and the apostle Paul foretold it in Acts 2:16 when he said: “No, what you see was predicted long ago by the prophet Joel” (NLT).
+The worldwide AoG doctrinal position in relation to Ephesians 4:11-12 basically means that messengers of Old Testament prophets were more often “forth-telling” rather than “foretelling”.
+For example, Joel 2:28 forth- told of an even that would happen at Pentecost 33CE ; and the apostle Paul foretold it in Acts 2:16 when he said: “No, what you see was predicted long ago by the prophet Joel” (NLT).

 John tells us in Revelations 19:10 that the testimony of Jesus is the spirit of prophecy.
 Hence, those who have the spirit of Christ can affirm, teach, or administer God’s prophetic message through a manifold of believers coined – ‘prophet-hood’.
 This includes those gifted with deep insight into revelation known as apostle-ship.